 Here the author will investigate whether economic conditions, and in particular personal incomes, affect the fertility behaviour of women, or whether other factors have a greater impact.
-As was seen in section 2, a correlation exists between GDP and the TFR.
+As was seen in section II, a correlation exists between GDP and the TFR.
 If this is the result of a direct causal relationship, economic growth in Russia should have contributed to the recovery in the birth rate there.
 If, on the other hand, researchers like Vishnevskii (2006) and Roshina and Boikov (2005) are right, and Russia's fertility dynamics should be seen as part of a long-term shift in demographic factors, i.e. the modernisation of population dynamics or a second demographic transition, the correlation between GDP and the TFR (see Figure 3) as seen through macro data is coincidental, and it should be assumed that more complex causal relationships exist.

-This paper employs micro-data from Round V (1994), the first round of Phase II, to Round XIII (2004), the most recent round for which data was available.
+This paper employs micro-data from Round V (1994), the first round of Phase II, to Round XIII (2004).
 It investigates the relationship between individual characteristics of women in Round t and whether women with these characteristics gave birth to a child in Round t+1.